I Drove All Night: Commercial performance

-In Canada, the song debuted straight at number one on the Canadian Hot 100 chart and spent 5 consecutive weeks at the top.
-"I Drove All Night" was Dion's third airplay-only single that charted on the Billboard Hot 100, peaking at number 45.
-The commercial single was released five months later reaching number 26 on the Hot 100 Singles Sales.
-Because of several club remixes created mainly by Hex Hector, the song peaked at number 2 on the Hot Dance Club Play.
+In Canada, the song debuted at number one on the Canadian Hot 100 chart and spent five consecutive weeks at the top.
+"I Drove All Night" was Dion's third airplay-only single to appear on the Billboard Hot 100, where it peaked at number 45.
+The commercial single was released five months later and reached number 26 on the Hot 100 Singles Sales.
+Several club remixes, created mainly by Hex Hector, helped the song climb to number two on the Hot Dance Club Play.

-In Australia, the song debuted and peaked at number 22 on the ARIA Charts, on March 16, 2003.
-The following week, the song dropped to number 35 and it kept fluctuating on the chart for the next two weeks, until it climbed from number 44 to number 43.
-Later, the song fell to number 49, but it climbed to number 38, the following week.
-It spent 10 weeks on the chart and it was certified gold.
-In New Zealand, the song debuted at number 48 on the RIANZ chart, on March 2, 2003.
-The following week, the song climbed to number 46, while in its third week, it jumped to number 30.
-After falling to number 32, in its fourth week, the song remained at number 31, for two consecutive weeks.
-Finally, on April 20, 2003, the song rose and peaked at number 24.
-The song spent 9 weeks on the chart.
+In Australia, the song debuted and peaked at number 22 on the ARIA Charts on March 16, 2003.
+The following week, it fell to number 35 and continued to fluctuate for two more weeks before rising from number 44 to number 43.
+It later dropped to number 49, then climbed to number 38 the next week.
+The song spent 10 weeks on the chart and was certified gold.
+In New Zealand, it debuted at number 48 on the RIANZ chart on March 2, 2003.
+It climbed to number 46 the following week, then jumped to number 30 in its third week.
+After falling to number 32, it held at number 31 for two consecutive weeks.
+On April 20, 2003, the song rose to its peak of number 24.
+It spent nine weeks on the chart.

-The song was even more successful on the Belgian Flanders Singles Chart, where it debuted at number 14, on March 8, 2004.
-The following week, the song jumped to number 4, while in its third week, the song topped the charts.
-It remained at the top ten for ten consecutive weeks and fifteen overall weeks on the chart.
-It was certified platinum, for selling 50,000 copies.
-The song was also a big success in Sweden, debuting at the top of the Swedish Singles Chart, on March 20, 2003.
-However, the following week, the song fell to number 12 and in its third week, it fell to number 13.
-In its fourth week, the song jumped to number 7, but it kept fluctuating on the chart for the next three weeks, until it climbed from number 22 to number 16.
+The song was even more successful on the Belgium's Flanders Singles Chart, where it debuted at number 14 on March 8, 2004.
+It jumped to number four the following week, then reached number one in its third week.
+The song remained in the top ten for 10 consecutive weeks and spent 15 weeks overall on the chart.
+It was certified platinum for sales of 50,000 copies.
+In Sweden, it debuted at number one on the Swedish Singles Chart on March 20, 2003.
+The following week, it fell to number 12, then to number 13 in its third week.
+In its fourth week, it rose to number seven, but continued to fluctuate for three more weeks before climbing from number 22 to number 16.
 It spent 17 weeks on the chart.
-On the Danish Singles Chart, the song debuted at number 2, where it remained for three consecutive weeks.
-Later, it fell to number 5, while on the following week, it fell to number 6, where it remained for another week.
+On the Danish Singles Chart, the song debuted at number two, where it stayed for 3 consecutive weeks.
+It later fell to number five, then to number six, where it remained for another week.

-In France, even not reaching the top twenty, the song proved to be strong on the SNEP chart.
-It debuted at number 89, however, it fell to number 94 in its second week and to number 97 in its third week.
-Despite falling for two consecutive weeks and leaving the charts, the song re-entered at number 22, its peak position, on April 26, 2003.
+In France, although it did not reach the top 20, the song performed steadily on the SNEP chart.
+It debuted at number 89, fell to number 94 in its second week, and to number 97 in its third week.
+After dropping out of the chart, it re-entered at number 22, its peak position, on April 26, 2003.
 It spent 11 non-consecutive weeks on the chart.